 Lakelands come in a wide variety of colors.
-Wheaten is probably the most common, but they are also found in black, blue. liver, red and sometimes have tan markings too.
+Wheaten is probably the most common, but they are also found in black, blue, liver, and red, and they sometimes have tan markings.
 Often puppies are born with a dark coloring, and their true markings develop as they mature

 Common Health Problems

 The Lakeland Terrier is known for being a very robust and healthy breed.
-Unusually, there are no genetic health screen tests that are recommended for breeders to conduct on prospective parents.
+Unusually, there are no genetic health screen tests that breeders are recommended to conduct on prospective parents.